TaTooKa/froth/docs/source/pages/characters.rst

 Characters are usually the player avatars, the protagonists of the story.

+.. _resistancepoints:

 Characters begin at Level 1.
-They have a number of Resistance Points (RP) equal to 10+Level.
+They have a number of **Resistance Points** (RP) equal to **10 + Level**.
 Receiving “damage” reduces that amount of RP.
 When their RP reaches 0 or less, they are defeated.

 .. admonition:: What does Resistance represent?